 Along with being self-conscious about my skin breaking out, I was also self-conscious about having chapped lips, so I was constantly applying lip balm.
 I almost always had my Blistex Medicated Berry Lip Balm in my school bag, but I also loved my Lip Smackers because they smelt great and tasted pretty great too.
 I also started using Smith’s Rosebud Salve in grade 12 because it gave my lips a glossy look and the tin looked so much cooler than a tub of Vaseline.

 And that was literally it for my high school makeup look.
-I didn’t fuss with things like bronzer or blush—my cheeks had a permanent flush to them already, as I was always anxious or drunk (on weekends).
+I didn’t fuss with things like bronzer or blush—my cheeks already had a permanent flush to them, as I was always either anxious or intoxicated.
 And even though I had a couple of eye shadows (aka Revlon Illuminance Creme Shadows and Physicians Formula Shimmer Strips), they were foreign territory to me.
 So, all that was left was to straighten my hair into oblivion with my Chi Straightener and douse myself in ‘Love Spell’ by Victoria’s Secret, which I picked up on my yearly shopping trip to Buffalo, NY.